aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 **Estimated monthly cost breakdown - Spoke Accounts**

-The following table provides a sample cost breakdown for deploying this Guidance in 1,000 different spoke Accounts which are likely to provide a VPC Lattice service in the future.
+The following table provides a sample cost breakdown for deploying this Guidance in 1,000 different spoke Accounts (which are likely to provide a VPC Lattice service in the future).
 The costs are estimated in the Ireland `eu-west-1` region for one month.

 | **AWS service**  | Dimensions | Cost, month \[USD\] |
 |-----------|------------|------------|